developingAlex/lakedisappointment/README.md

 ### Product
 - name
 - brandName
-# Steps to create this app:
+# Walkthrough of the steps to performed to get authentication working in Node:
 1. `mkdir api`
 1. `cd api`
 1. `yarn init`
-1. gives you a package.json file
+1. Gives you a package.json file
 1. `yarn add express body-parser`
-1. add gitignore for node with the vscode plugin
+1. Add gitignore for node with the vscode plugin
-1. create your **server.js** file with boilerplate:
+1. Create your **server.js** file with boilerplate:
     ```javascript
     const express = require('express')
     const bodyParser = require('body-parser')